 Frederick Ahlholm has provided services to us since January 2014, first as a consultant and then as an employee beginning in June 2014.
-Mr. Ahlholm was named our Vice President and Chief Accounting Officer in July 2014 and was named Senior Vice President in May 2015.
+Mr. Ahlholm most recently held the positions of the Company's Vice President and Chief Accounting Officer from July 2014 to October 2021, and Senior Vice President of Finance from May 2015 to October 2021.
 Prior to joining us, from 2010 to 2013, Mr. Ahlholm served as Vice President of Finance and also as Chief Accounting Officer for Amarin Corporation, a commercial biopharmaceutical company.
 Mr. Ahlholm has over 15 years of experience leading the finance organization at publicly-traded biotech companies, is a CPA and earned his BA in Business Administration at the University of Notre Dame.